rust-lang/book/second-edition/nostarch/chapter19.md

 succeeds, but we’ll leave those off because they aren’t relevant to the lifetimes part of this example.

-To keep this code simple, we're not going to actually write any parsing logic.
+To keep this code simple, we’re not going to actually write any parsing logic.
-It's very likely that somewhere in parsing logic we'd handle invalid input by returning an error that references the part of the input that's invalid, and this reference is what makes the code example interesting with regards to lifetimes.
-So we're going to pretend that the logic of our parser is that the input is invalid after the first byte.
+It’s very likely that somewhere in parsing logic we’d handle invalid input by returning an error that references the part of the input that’s invalid, and this reference is what makes the code example interesting with regards to lifetimes.
+So we’re going to pretend that the logic of our parser is that the input is invalid after the first byte.
 Note that this code may panic if the first byte is not on a valid character boundary; again, we’re simplifying the example in order to concentrate on the lifetimes involved.